IBM/model-evaluation-workbench/README.md

 - Under Add and Remove wizard, from the available section move `ModelEvaluationWorkbench` to configured section.
 - Click on Finish.
 - Model Evaluation application should be started.
-- In Exlipse, under Console tab, you will see default_host link similar to http://localhost:9091/ModelEvaluationWorkbench/.
+- In Eclipse, under Console tab, you will see default_host link similar to http://localhost:9091/ModelEvaluationWorkbench/.
 Click on that link to launch the application.
 ![](Images/LocalMachineAppStart.png)

 ## 5. Run the Application

-### Scenario:
 We created two models using Natural Language Classifier.
 Now, we would evaluate which model is performing better when compared to each other.

 - On the application home page click on `NLC` box
 - Under `Attribute` select `Classes`